-Finding No. VCAT concern How this concern has been addressed of fencing and limited access.
-4 of these available at all times and the remaining for emergency vehicle access only.
+Finding No. VCAT concern How this concern has been addressed of fencing and limited access. of these available at all times and the remaining for emergency vehicle access only.
 Due to the number of access points now provided for emergency vehicle access, the provision of fencing will not limit access and egress.
-There is no clear assessment of the 20 metre landscape buffer surrounding almost the entire Site.
-Vegetation Screen planting guidance has been included within this report at Appendix D. Further information to reduce bushfire risk annually has been included as part of the Bushfire Mitigation Operational Schedule.
+There is no clear assessment of the 20 metre landscape buffer surrounding almost the Vegetation Screen planting guidance has been included within this report at Appendix D. Further information to reduce bushfire risk annually has been included as part of the Bushfire Mitigation Operational Schedule. entire Site.
+The vegetation screen following advice from CFA has been reduced to 15 metres in width.
 There is no clear assessment of the likely location of all-weather internal access roads.
 Refer to detailed design drawing.
 All roads, emergency access points, asset protection zones and static water locations are provided on the Site Plan.
 There is an acknowledgement that the Site may contain peat soils, but the applicant is unable to indicate whether they add significantly to the risk.
 A detailed assessment peat at the Site has been carried been undertaken.
 No Peat was discovered as part of the assessment which concludes that the likelihood of Pete at Site is low.
-There is no assessment of the capacity of the local brigade to deal with bushfire in or around the CFA firefighting capability and capacity has been addressed in the Plan.
-In summary, CFA's dispatch system will respond the most appropriate appliances to the Site depending on the nature of the emergency. proposed facility.
+There is no assessment of the capacity of the local brigade to deal with bushfire in or around the proposed facility.
+CFA firefighting capability and capacity has been addressed in the Plan.
+In summary, CFA's dispatch system will respond the most appropriate appliances to the Site depending on the nature of the emergency.
 The Solar Energy Facility operators will also have a first attack capability on site which has been specified within the Fire Management Plan.
-248 Application needs to address 2 scenarios: • Fire within the facility Fires originating from within the Site and external to the Site have been addressed in this report.
+248 Application needs to address 2 scenarios: Fires originating from within the Site and external to the Site have been addressed in this report.
 This includes a landscape risk assessment from within 1 km and 20 km of the Site.
-Fire in the area travelling towards the facility Possible Ignition sources have also been identified and recommendations to reduce the likelihood of ignitions have been included.
+Fire within the facility Fire in the area travelling towards the facility Possible Ignition sources have also been identified and recommendations to reduce the likelihood of ignitions have been included.